GLOSSARY

 TTEOKGALBI

-Meat, most commonly beef short rib, is chopped, marinated, and then formed into patties to grill.
-Tteokgalbi originated from royal court cuisine.
-Now popularized, there are different variations in different regions of Korea.
+Meat, most commonly beef short rib, that is chopped, marinated, and then formed into patties to grill.
+Originating from royal court cuisine, it has since been popularized and there are now different variations in different regions of Korea.

 YUKHWE